globaldothealth/adtl/docs/specification.md

 The specification file describes the field mappings from the source file to the target schema.
 The format is under development and expected to change.

-Specification files can be in the following formats: JSON, TOML
+Specification files can be in TOML or JSON, with TOML preferred due to readability.

 Each specification file can refer to one or more tables, which are created in parallel from one source file.